IRD glitch leaves couple working for six weeks without pay

 "They have over 6 weeks of pay, $2000 plus at this point, waiting for him but their hands are tied until the IRD sort this.
 What employer wants to be forced into this kind of situation with their employees?"

-McArthur said IRD could not comment on individual cases but holdups in processing applications were "specific to a person's particular situation or some problem such as an applicant not providing all the information required, or the process not having been followed correctly."
+McArthur said IRD could not comment on individual cases but holdups in processing applications were "specific to a person's particular situation or some problem such as an applicant not providing all the information required, or the process not having been followed correctly".

-"There are instances where applications are delayed as part of the normal business of sorting out specific issues of the kind mentioned," McArthur said.
+"There are instances where applications are delayed as part of the normal business of sorting out specific issues of the kind mentioned.

 "We do as much as we can to resolve such matters as quickly as possible."